bbouille/scala-kafka/README.md

 Run the tests
 ===========
-All the tests in src/test/scala/* should pass :
+All the tests in src/test/scala/* can be run with :

 	./sbt test

-	[...]
+and should hopefully pass :

 	[info] Total for specification KafkaSpec
 	[info] Finished in 33 ms